Yes, the 3 numbers on your fertilizer bag are important! These numbers represent nutrients NPK and they play important roles in your lawn.

 The first number tells you the percent of Nitrogen (N).
 The middle number tells you the percent of Phosphorous (P), and the last number tells you the percent of Potassium (K).

 If you add up the percentages from using are example above, you’ll realize that 32-0-4 only adds to a total of 36%.
-The remainder of the bag is filler material which is usually sand or granular limestone.
+The remainder of the bag is filler material which is usually sand, sawdust, granular limestone, ground corn hubs, peat moss, or dirt.

 Nitrogen, Phosphorus, and Potassium are the 3 main macro nutrients your lawn needs to be healthy.
-Each play a distinct role:
+Each play an important role:

 Nitrogen (N)– Nitrogen is the most important nutrient in your lawn.
-It is responsible for foliage and root growth.
-It helps aid in photosynthesis and provides your lawn with a healthy green color.
+It is most responsible for promoting green, lush blade growth.
+This green foliage allows the grass to photosynthesize and provide energy and strength to your grass.

 Phosphorus (P)– Phosphorous is responsible for promoting root growth.
 It’s seen in higher percentages in starter fertilizers since it helps aid in seed germination and root development.